dpapamichail/documentation/content/applications/essentials/contacts.rst

 contacts can be added that are associated with a :guilabel:`Company` and related addresses.
 For example, a specific contact person for the company can be listed here.

-Multiple addresses can be added on both :guilabel:`Individual` and :guilabel:`Company` contacts.
+Multiple addresses can be added on both :guilabel:`Person` and :guilabel:`Company` contacts.
 To do so, click :guilabel:`Add` in the :guilabel:`Contacts & Addresses` tab.
 Doing so reveals a :guilabel:`Create Contact` pop-up form, in which additional addresses can be configured.

 .. image:: contacts/contact-form-add-address.png
-   :align: center
    :alt: Add a contact/address to the contact form.

-On the :guilabel:`Create Contact` pop-up form, start by clicking the default :guilabel:`Other Address` field at the top to reveal a drop-down menu of address-related options.

-Select any of the following options:
+On the :guilabel:`Create Contact` pop-up form,  select one of the following options:

 - :guilabel:`Contact`: adds another contact to the existing contact form.
 - :guilabel:`Invoice Address`: adds a specific invoice address to the existing contact form.
 - :guilabel:`Delivery Address`: adds a specific delivery address to the existing contact form.
 - :guilabel:`Other Address`: adds an alternate address to the existing contact form.
-- :guilabel:`Private Address`: adds a private address to the existing contact form.

 .. image:: contacts/create-contact-window.png
-   :align: center
    :alt: Create a new contact/address on a contact form.

 Once an option is selected, enter the corresponding contact information that should be used for the